unexpectedpanda/retool/readme.md

 # Retool
-Retool scans [Redump](http://redump.org/) dats, and attempts to generate new dats without dupes.
-Some call this 1G1R.
+Retool dedupes [Redump](http://redump.org/) dats.
 This is not an official Redump project.

 ## Installation
 If you don't know Python or don't want to deal with code, download the